 - Aromatic: you can add several drops to an essential oil diffuser or simply apply a few drops of oil to your palms and inhale.

-- Topical: many oils can be applied “neat” (undiluted), by placing a few drops of oil directly to the skin.
-Similar to how reflexology uses the feet to access different parts of the body, the bottoms of feet are often a good place to apply essential oils.
-With all oils, take caution to avoid using on or around the eyes, ears and genital area.
-If the oil should not be applied “neat” it will need to be diluted with carrier oil, which helps dilute the strength of the oil.
+- Topical: many oils can be applied “neat” (undiluted), by placing a few drops of oil directly on the skin.
+Similar to how reflexology uses the feet to access different parts of the body, the bottoms of the feet are often a good place to apply essential oils.
+With all oils, avoid using on or around the eyes, ears, and genital area.
+If the oil should not be applied “neat,” it will need to be diluted with a carrier oil, which helps dilute the oil’s strength.
 Carrier oils include coconut and jojoba oil.

-It is important to check the guidelines for the individual oil, and to only use a high quality, unadulterated brand of oil.
+It is important to check the guidelines for the individual oil and only use a high-quality, unadulterated oil brand.

-Since essential oils are naturally derived from a plant they do not require FDA approval.
-When it comes to choosing safe and effective oils, realize that not all essential oils are created equal.
-A little research into what brand of essential oil to choose can make a big difference.
-Even if the essential oil only lists one plant ingredient (usually listed as the botanical name) and no fillers it may have been processed using GMO crops or have been dosed with pesticides.
-Furthermore, many of the essential oil brands you can find at health food stores are not 3rd party tested and can contain fillers and additives, exactly the type of chemicals most of us are trying to avoid.
+Since essential oils are naturally derived from a plant, they do not require FDA approval.
+When choosing safe and effective oils, realize that not all oils are created equal.
+A little research into what brand to choose can make a big difference.
+Even if the essential oil only lists one plant ingredient (usually listed as the botanical name) and no fillers it may have been processed using GMO crops or dosed with pesticides.
+Furthermore, many of the brands you can find at health food stores are not 3rd party tested and can contain fillers and additives, exactly the type of chemicals most of us are trying to avoid.

-Here are some links for DYOR (do your own research) on oils:
+Here are some links for DYOR (do your research) on oils:

-- Pub Med: A site which catalogs publications from scientific journals, including research on essential oils
+- Pub Med: A site that catalogs publications from scientific journals, including research on essential oils

 - Skin Deep: The Environmental Working Group’s searchable database of toxic ingredients in cosmetic and personal care products.
-Skin Deep currently does not test different brands of essential oils, but it is a valuable resource for determining the toxic levels in certain products that use essential oils.
+Skin Deep currently does not test different brands, but it is a valuable resource for determining the toxic levels in certain products that use essential oils.

-With hundreds of different essential oils to learn about, a reference book can be a great resource.
-There are many excellent books to choose from with most listing how to use oils by oil type, or by the condition that they can help alleviate.
-There are also books that focus on specific topics such as using essential oils safely during pregnancy or with babies and kids and even pets.
-Here are some of our favorite resources books.
+A reference book can be a great resource with hundreds of different oils to learn about.
+There are many excellent books to choose from, with most listing how to use oils by oil type or the condition they can help alleviate.
+Some books focus on specific topics such as using oils safely during pregnancy or with babies and kids, and even pets.

 DIY Essential Oil Recipe

-Essential Oil Hand Sanitizer, simply mix and add the below ingredients into a small squeeze bottle.
+EO Hand Sanitizer, mix and add the ingredients below into a small squeeze bottle.

 - Small squeeze bottle